Know Why Demonstrated Interest is Crucial

-But why would they have a specific number they want to enroll?
+But why would they have a specific number they want to enrol?
 Won't, they be limiting potential candidates?
 But try to think in this line.
-What if they enroll 150 or even 300 more students, don't you think there will be a problem?
+What if they enrol 150 or even 300 more students, don't you think there will be a problem?

 First, there may be limited space for learning, and probably, the hostels won't be adequate to accommodate every student.
 So this is why colleges must have a specific number in mind.

 Colleges are targeting to meet their yield: The second reason why demonstrated interest is crucial is that colleges are targeting a specific yield.
 Yield is the percentage of students who choose to accept a college's admission.
 Usually, students have the option to either reject or accept an offer by the college.
 Colleges would, therefore, be approximating a specific number of students who will take their offers.
 When they fall below par, they will have to go back to their waitlist to fill the remaining spots.

 Additionally, it is essential to note that a university's reputation goes down if many students fail to accept their offers.
 This is because yields are tied to US rankings.
 Students and parents usually check the college's ranking before they send out their applications.
 So, a college is not likely to receive many applications if students are consistently rejecting their offers.
 That is why colleges have to make sure you have demonstrated interest before offering you a chance.

 There are some colleges that take demonstrated interest very seriously.
 But take note that these colleges weigh demonstrated interest differently.
 That said, below are some of the colleges that consider demonstrated interest and how they weigh them:

 - American University considers demonstrated interest very seriously.